xzzulz/microbi/readme.md

 It allows to easily serve apis and static files from a single tool.
 Which may be good for having a simple setup for locally installed apps, or for development, prototyping, and/or production of low traffic web apps.
-Microbi does not have a cache, so it may not be ideal for high traffic sites.

 license (MIT)